floragunncom/search-guard-docs/_content/_docs_audit_logging/auditlogging_write_history.md

 The write history can be used to track changes to PII or otherwise sensitive data.
 The audit trail will contain date of access, the username, the document id, and a list of the changes on JSON patch format.

-By tracking the insertion and the deletion of documens you can prove when PII data was created and also deleted.
+By tracking the insertion and the deletion of documents you can prove when PII data was created and also deleted.
 This makes it extremely easy to implement GDPR, HIPAA, PCI or SOX compliance.

 Audit logging and also the compliance features are statically configured in `elasticsearch.yml` and cannot be changed at runtime.